craftcodiness/arduino-lights/README.md

 [![standard-readme compliant](https://img.shields.io/badge/readme%20style-standard-brightgreen.svg?style=flat-square)](https://github.com/RichardLitt/standard-readme)

-> Tiny Ruby wrapper on serial-port to control ws8201 LED lights via Arduino
+> Tiny polyglot (Ruby/Python) wrapper on serial-port to control ws8201 LED lights via Arduino

-This Ruby library opens a serial port to communicate with an Arduino, allowing programs to send messages to a receiving process on the Arduino that controls ws8201-chipset LED strips.
+This polyglot (Ruby/Python) library opens a serial port to communicate with an Arduino, allowing programs to send messages to a receiving process on the Arduino that controls ws8201-chipset LED strips.
 The Arduino must have been programmed with [@edwardmccaughan's](https://github.com/edwardmccaughan) [rgb_led_control](https://github.com/edwardmccaughan/rgb_led_control) firmware.

 Today, this supports two devices - the LED ring, and the LED matrix.
 Both have similar APIs, but the LED matrix requires an explicit `draw_screen` command to be sent after the pixel data has been updated before anything will be rendered.